-Once the consultation has closed the legislation will progress through parliament with the new higher threshold likely to come into effect in the first half of 2018.Thew new legislation will happen through 'secondary legislation' and will update Section 84 of the Co-operative and Community Benefit Societies Act.
-Note: this change will not affect credit unions or registered social landlords.
+The legislation will be laid before parliament before the end of 2017 with the new higher threshold coming into effect on 6 April 2018.This will be 'secondary legislation' subject to scrutiny by committee and will update Section 84 of the Co-operative and Community Benefit Societies Act.
+Note: this change will not affect charitable community benefit societies, credit unions or registered social landlords.

 What about charitable community benefit societies?

 While we suggested to government that the legislation should update the audit threshold for charitable community benefit societies to make this level with charitable companies, it has decided not to do so, citing additional risks and complexities surrounding these organisations.

 Co-operatives UK has also been pressing for significant changes to the auditors' report' requirement for societies with a turnover over £90,000, which we know is most irksome.
 While HM Treasury officials agreed that changes were required, they took the view that this required primary legislation, which is simply not an option in their department at present.
 We will keep at this though, because it's a burden that needs to be dealt with.